 In those with certain subtypes of Ehlers-Danlos syndrome, such as the vascular variety, there''s a 50-50 chance that the genes will be passed on to the next generation.
 It is therefore advisable for those with EDS to consult a genetic counselor before they plan to start a family.

 The severity of the disease depends on the type of mutation present.
-As there is no cure for EDS, treatment should focus on support to the patient and closely monitoring the uterus, digestive, and the cardiovascular systems
+As there is no cure for EDS, treatment should focus on support to the patient and closely monitoring the uterus, digestive, and the cardiovascular systems.

 Symptoms and Signs of Ehlers–Danlos syndrome

 Some of the signs and symptoms of the most common type of Ehlers-Danlos syndrome are as follows:

-Overly flexible joints
+• Overly flexible joints

-Fatty lumps which are harmless growths at pressure points around the knees or elbows.
+• Fatty lumps which are harmless growths at pressure points around the knees or elbows.

 Diagnosis of EDS is done by assessing the medical history and through a physical examination.
 Genetic and biochemical studies also help to identify affected people.
 Some effective diagnostic tests include -

-Collagen gene mutation testing
+• Collagen gene mutation testing

-Collagen typing via skin biopsy
+• Collagen typing via skin biopsy

 • Lysyl hydroxylase or oxidase activity